 Step 6 – Know your customer

-For whom have are you started your business?
+For whom have you started your business?
 Obviously, it’s for your customers.
 Your customers are your blessings, the key role players for your success.
 Loyal and happy customers can multiply your success with their emotional involvement.

 Decide whom are you going to deal with all through your venture.
 Know them very well.
 You will have to handle each and every customer’s choice, taste, hobbies, likes, dislikes, passion, need, and problems with care and attention.
 Knowing customers is required for writing a simple business plan based on related examples & a free template.